Examination in Marital and Family Therapy

 - I understand that reproducing, disseminating, or otherwise sharing questions or portions of questions from this examination, through any medium including verbal communications, is considered to be a violation of federal copyright law.
 Examples of sharing questions or portions of questions would be sharing feedback about areas covered in the examination at an examination preparation workshop.

 - My participation in any irregularity occurring during this examination, such as giving or obtaining unauthorized information or aid, as evidenced by observation or subsequent statistical analysis, may result in termination of my participation, invalidation of the results of my examination, or other appropriate action.
-Examples of irregularities are taking or use of notes, failure to comply with all PSI security procedures, or attempting to communicate in any way with fellow test takers.
+Examples of irregularities are taking or use of notes, failure to comply with all Prometric security procedures, or attempting to communicate in any way with fellow test takers.

 Test Content and Administration top